Out of Scope by [line number]:

 - SOFTWARE ERROR – If there is an entry in box 11 of a W-2, it should, but does not, properly carry across to the CO pension exclusion lines 7(TP) or 8(SP).

-- To fix the software error, manually add the amount (up to the $20,000/$40,000 limit) in the State Section > Subtrations from Income > Other Subtractions Tax Slayer page for the affected taxpayer’s exempt pension line.
+- To fix the software error, find the Pension Exclusion Worksheet (immediately following the CO 104) and manually add the amount to the Allowed Pension Exclusion (up to the $20,000/$24,000 limit).
+Then, enter in the State Section > Subtrations from Income > Other Subtractions Tax Slayer page for the affected taxpayer’s exempt pension line.

 Colorado Source Capital Gain Subtraction (FYI income 15):